williamxyshi/share-the-JUMPscare/README.md

 ### Built With:
-movie information and movie posters pulled from OMDb API </br>
 backend built with nodejs, express and mongodb/mongoose </br>
-mobile client built with Kotlin (android) </br>
+mobile client built with kotlin (Android) </br>

-web client built with React </br>
+movie length and movie posters pulled from OMDb API </br>